 The Comox Valley Zoning Bylaw permits various housing options for properties in the Comox Valley Regional District’s three electoral areas.
 The zoning of your property regulates density and outlines the types of secondary dwelling options available.
 Most residential zones permit one form of a secondary dwelling to address affordable housing in the Comox Valley.
 Note that those secondary dwellings must have full planning, building inspections, septic and water approvals.
 Other restrictions may apply if your property is within the Agricultural Land Reserve.

 The Zoning Bylaw permits accessory structure allowances for properties in the Comox Valley Regional District’s three electoral areas.
-Review the Zoning Bylaw to understand whether accessory structures are permitted on the property.
+Please refer to the Zoning Bylaw to understand the restrictions that may be placed on the size, height, or siting of your accessory structure.

 Properties zoned Residential One, Rural Residential and Country Residential One may have ‘domestic agriculture’ provided the lot is a minimum of 2000 square metres in size.
 Domestic agriculture allows for a limited number of chickens, beekeeping and a produce stand.
 Please see Section 304 of Rural Comox Valley Zoning Bylaw for details.